 Evidence suggests that for sports injuries five one-hour sessions is the minimum required to see a benefit, starting as soon as possible after the injury has been incurred.
 The decrease in recovery time depends greatly upon the timing of the first treatment.
 We recommend an initial course of 15 sessions, or until recovery is complete, but even a small number of regular sessions will help the healing process.

 A recent user of our Oxygen chamber is Joel Baldwin, now back on his bike after a broken collarbone, and 15 oxygen sessions.

 Joel says “a big thanks to all you guys at OCSI.
 I’m sure it’s really helped and 11 weeks in from the injury, I’m almost back to full fitness!”

 A former user of the chamber is David Hughes of London Wasps (now Wasps RFC).
 David had 30 oxygen sessions with us when he fractured his tibia.

 Some other professional athletes who have used oxygen.

 Many professional sports teams are now also using oxygen therapy to enhance performance and reduce fatigue.
-Injured Manchester United players sleep in an oxygen tent.
+Injured Manchester United players have slept in an oxygen tent.

 Injury therapy is, of course, not restricted to Sport.
-The case of injured soldier, Ben Parkinson, has received much publicity of late.
+The case of injured soldier, Ben Parkinson, has received much publicity.